 Say you run a dental practice.

-On ChatGPT, your Yelp profile matters more than your Google reviews, because ChatGPT literally can't read Google reviews.
-You'd want review volume on Yelp, Healthgrades, and Foursquare, and an accurate Bing Places listing.
+On ChatGPT, your Yelp profile, industry directory presence, business website, and Bing-indexed footprint can matter more than your Google reviews because those are easier for ChatGPT to retrieve and cite.
+You'd want review depth on Yelp, Healthgrades, and Foursquare, plus an accurate Bing-visible web footprint.

 On Gemini, your website does the heavy lifting.
 Individual pages for each service (cleanings, implants, orthodontics), LocalBusiness schema with your NPI number, accepted insurance, and service area.
 Gemini reads this structured data directly.